LemonPi314/Project-Roanoke-Dashboard/readme.md

 ### Selecting An Application
 Using Project Roanoke is quite simple.
 Choose the application you want to run and enter the corresponding number.
 ### Using Applets
 What are applets?
-Applets are miniature apps that can be added to make the program more customizable.
+Applets are miniature apps that add functionality and make the program more customizable.
 ### Existing Applets
-* Ip Info - Shows your public and local IPv4 address.
+- IP Info - Shows your public and local IPv4 address.
 (Preinstalled)
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)